 I’m one of those people who love food shopping.
 It’s just regular shopping but you can eat it.
 That was a problem of mine before which was why our grocery bill was much higher for just 2 people.
 I wanted variety and try all the new products like mango salsa and macaron ice cream.
 Nothing that was going to fill up a tummy but…macaron + ice cream.

 Every culture of cuisine has a staple.
 Jasmine rice is ours and it’s very inexpensive.
 Stick with what is familiar.

 Limiting food variety is a double edge sword.
 I love food in all forms: braised, baked, fried.
 But you save a lot of money if you only use the staples of a particular cuisine.
-There were nights before when it was just me and Jared in the house.
+There were nights before when it was just me and Hubby in the house.
 We had leftover Singaporean food with classic Southern American comfort food from the day of; my husband found my diversity amusing.
 Clean up was horrible and so was the grocery bill.
 No more of that and then the costs suddenly started going down.

 My parents only cook Chinese food.
 They believe it is superior to everything else (except Korean food, they’re OK with that.)
 My dad stocks up and buys 3 to 4 tofu packs at a time depending on the sale and we have to eat tofu before they expire.

 Normally, a pack of tofu has a shelf life of 2 weeks in the refrigerator.